Adam Duvall Preview, Player Props: Red Sox vs. Astros

-On Thursday, Adam Duvall (hitting .316 in his past 10 games) and the Boston Red Sox face the Houston Astros, whose starting pitcher will be J.P.
-France.
-First pitch is at 2:10 PM ET.
+The Boston Red Sox, including Adam Duvall and his .860 slugging percentage over his past 10 games, take on starter Cristian Javier and the Houston Astros at Fenway Park, Monday at 7:10 PM ET.

-In his most recent game, he collected three RBI (going 2-for-4 with a home run and a walk) against the Astros.
+In his previous appearance, he collected two extra-base hits (2-for-4 with a double, a home run and an RBI) against the Dodgers.

 Adam Duvall Game Info & Props vs. the Astros